masagrator/FPSLocker/README.md

       - `Additional settings` - submenu with options related to how FPSLocker/FPSLocker patches are working in docked mode.
 Currently you can choose from:
           - `Allow patches to force 60 Hz` - some FPSLocker patches are forcing 60 Hz to fix framepacing issues with 30 FPS cutscenes.
 When such change happens, game is paused for 4 seconds before continuing.
 By default is turned on.
 Turning it off will apply only FPS lock without changing refresh rate and without delay.
           - `Use lowest refresh rate for unmatched FPS targets` - For example for 60 Hz display 35 FPS target may not have avaialble refresh rate matching it.
 By enabling this option you will get lowest enabled refresh rate in `Allowed refresh rates` menu.
 This option is disabled by default, which will result in setting 60 Hz in that case.
           - `60 HZ in HOME Menu` - if Docked Display Sync is turned on, whenever you go to HOME Menu while game is running SaltyNX will always make sure to run it at 60 Hz for this particular display.
+In some games that utilize PlayReport constantly (f.e.
+Balatro) this can cause increased Core #3 Usage resulting in worse SaltyNX responsiveness.

 > When game is not running